Jahid019/Dmoney-with-postman-and-newman/README.md

 # Dmoney API Automation Project
 ## Test Scenario
 1. Admin creates an agent and random 2 customers.
 Admin email: admin@roadtocareer.net/ Pass: 1234
 2. Deposit some money from SYSTEM account to the agent.
-System account: SYSTEM(range 10 tk to 10000 tk)
+System account SYSTEM(range 10 tk to 10000 tk)

 3. Agent deposit to any of 1 customer